justin-j/awesome-mac-apps/README.md

 ## Business

 - [PCalc](http://www.pcalc.com/) - is a scientific calculator with support for lots of complicated conversions and tasks.
+- [Parallels](http://www.parallels.com/products/desktop/) - is a great app for running Linux or Windows virtual machines on your Mac.
 - [Wizard](http://www.wizardmac.com/) - is a great compliment to a spreadsheet program to build predictive models and analyze data sets.